groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 presented in a logarithmic scale with the number of processor cores at 50% of the length of the status bar.
 If the status bar is longer than half, DSAS might have insufficient computing resources.
-The first thing to do again in this case is to restart the DSAS in order to see if the problem disappears.
+The first thing to do in this case is to restart the DSAS in order to see if the problem disappears.

 If the DSAS lower machine is not available, you will be unable to connect to the administration interface.
 On the other hand, if the upper machine